niuniomartinez/allegro-pas/4.4/readme.txt

   Allegro.
 Anyway, I'll fix it and complete it as I'm using it (or as other users do).
 Any collaboration will be welcomed.

-  This version is an Alpha version.
-It's only for testing and evaluation purposes so you shouldn't use it in your actual projects.
-May be you can use the latest 4.2 release instead.
+  This version is a Beta version because there are some parts that doesn't works properly.
+Anyway you can use it to create almost any game you can imagine.